 So let’s return to the roots so we can understand.

 Back to the essentials of Scrum

 To better understand why this is a myth, we have to return to the essentials.
 The Scrum Framework exists to decrease the risks inherent to product development and other complex work.
 Far more often than not, product development is complex work where more is unknown than known.
-Because of this, we need close collaboration between professionals and the involvement of many minds to make sense of what is happening and identify next steps.
-In complex work, hierarchy only gets in the way of creativity, motivation and the intelligence of teams.
+Because of this, we need close collaboration between professionals and the involvement of many minds to make sense of what is happening and identify the next steps.
+In complex work, hierarchy only gets in the way of creativity, motivation, and the intelligence of teams.

 “In complex work, hierarchy only gets in the way of the creativity, motivation, and intelligence of teams.”

 From this perspective, it makes no sense to treat the Product Owner as the only person who can create items for the Product Backlog and order them.
 By treating the Product Owner like this, we are introducing hierarchical thinking into a framework that is fundamentally antithetical to it.

 And this goes both ways.
 Product Owners should work closely with the Developers to create items for the Product Backlog and order them to maximize the value of work done by them.
 Developers, on the other hand, should proactively seek this out as well by offering suggestions for both items on the Product Backlog as their ordering.
 They should actively work with Product Owners to refine and clarify items, making sure they are understood both by the Scrum Team as by stakeholders.
 Scrum Masters, in turn, should help both the Product Owner and the Developers understand that this is the most effective way to collaborate in complex work.